Faculty Directory - Mallory

 Office: 495 College Avenue, Orono

 Bio: Dr. Mallory received her B.S.
 (1987) from Swarthmore College, M.S.
 (1994) from the University of Wisconsin, and Ph.D.
 (2007) from the University of Maine.
-She joined the faculty in 2008 and is Extension Sustainable Agriculture Specialist and Assistant Professor of Sustainable Agriculture.
+She joined the faculty in 2008 and is Extension Sustainable Agriculture Specialist and Associate Professor of Sustainable Agriculture.

 Current Research and Extension Program